May 7 ~ Negative Internal Voices Hand Me Another Brick

-At St. Francis High School I needed to survival float for five minutes in the pool to pass P.E.
-I have always had this aversion to getting my face wet, so obviously swimming is not my favorite past time.
+At St. Francis High School I needed to survival float for seven minutes in the pool to pass P.E.
+I have always had an aversion to getting my face wet, so swimming is not my favorite pastime.

 Yes, I was born and raised on an island.
 I love the water.
 But I'm more of a back floater and dreamer.
 Let me look up at the clouds instead of getting water in my nose.